Cr0mb/Proxy-Scraper/README.md

 # Proxy-Scraper
 Proxy Scraper is a Python script designed to fetch and save proxies from multiple sources to a file.
 It supports fetching proxies from various websites using BeautifulSoup and requests libraries.

+# How it works

+When you run Proxy Scraper, it accesses each specified URL containing a list of proxies.
+It then parses the HTML content of these pages using BeautifulSoup, extracting relevant proxy information such as IP address and port number.
+The script handles different HTML structures from each website to ensure compatibility and accurate extraction.

 ## Features

 - Fetches proxies from: